-Batiquitos Lagoon Trail is a short and easy hike along Batiquitos Lagoon between the cities of Encinitas and Carlsbad in California.
-The trail is generally great to hike all year round and features coastal San Diego habitats.
+Batiquitos Lagoon Trail is a short and easy hike along Batiquitos Lagoon between the cities of Encinitas and Carlsbad in San Diego County, California.
+The trail is generally great to hike all year round and features coastal San Diego habitats and views.

 Batiquitos Lagoon Trail

 Batiquitos Lagoon is located in North Coastal San Diego County a.k.a.
 “North County.”
 The lagoon is made up of a watershed basin that drains the cities of Carlsbad, Encinitas, and San Marcos.
 It’s primary water source is San Marcos and Encinitas Creek.
 The lagoon is a great way to view some of San Diego’s bird population as well as take in the view of the local estuary.